Empire: Post-classical period

 The fall of Rome looms large in the Eurocentric view of history but it did not alter the general imperial trend and the rest of Eurasia does not fit the "Middle Ages" of the Eurocentric periodization.
 Far from a graveyard of empires, the new age is marked by vibrant imperial formations continuing the earlier imperial impulse undimmed.
 Empires continued to establish new records, albeit with longer intervals, and some experienced Golden Ages.
 China reunified by the 6th century and under the Tang dynasty pushed into Central Asia.
 In the 8th century, the Caliphate became the largest so far empire in area.
 The Caliphate and China crossed the whole Old World from the Atlantic to the Pacific.
 In the 9th century, China under the Song dynasty established the all-time record in the share of world population (38%).
 And in the 13th century, the Mongols created the largest ever contigous empire.
 The two last records still hold.

-In Western Asia, the term "Persian Empire" came to denote the Iranian imperial states established in the pre–Islamic and, beginning with the Safavid Empire, modern Persia.
+In West Asia, the term "Persian Empire" came to denote the Iranian imperial states established in the pre–Islamic and, beginning with the Safavid Empire, modern Persia.
 In the 7th century, the Arab Empire was established by Muhammad, the founder of Islam.
 Over the next century, in one of the fastest and vastest expansions in history, his Empire conquered Persia and expanded on three continents (Asia, Africa, and Europe).
 At their height, under the Umayyad Caliphate, the territory that was conquered by the Arab Empire stretched from Iberia (at the Pyrenees) in the west to India (at Sind) in the east.
 In 751 AD, the Arab and Chinese Empires clashed in the Battle of Talas.

 In East Asia, various Chinese empires (or dynasties) dominated the political, economic and cultural landscapes during this era, the most powerful of which was probably the Tang Empire (618–690, 705–907).
 Other influential Chinese empires during the post-classical period include the Sui Empire (581–618), the Great Liao Empire, the Song Empire, the Western Xia Empire (1038–1227), the Great Jin Empire (1115–1234), the Western Liao Empire (1124–1218), the Great Yuan Empire (1271–1368), and the Great Ming Empire (1368–1644).
 During this period, Japan and Korea underwent voluntary Sinicization.
 The Sui, Tang and Song empires had the world's largest economy and were the most technologically advanced during their time.
 The Song population reached 125 million in 1125, representing 38% of a world population – the largest percentage any empire has ever reached.
 The Great Yuan Empire was the world's ninth largest empire by total land area; while the Great Ming Empire is famous for the seven maritime expeditions led by Zheng He.